Home of English Grammar

 Answers

-1. I have worked / have been working on this project for six months.
+1. I have been working/have worked on this project for the last six months.

 2. I could not meet him.
 He had gone to Madrid.